A splitting Hamiltonian Monte Carlo method for efficient sampling: Numerical examples

 \section{Numerical examples}

-In this section, we conduct some numerical experiments to demonstrate the numerical and computational efficiency of SHMC and RB-SHMC.
-First we give an artificial example with regular interactions to test the influence of the length of Hamiltonian dynamics in an iteration.
+In this section, we conduct some numerical experiments to demonstrate the computational efficiency of SHMC and RB-SHMC.
+First, we give an artificial example with regular interactions to test the influence of the length of Hamiltonian dynamics in an iteration.
 In the second example, we simulate the Dyson Brownian motion for $N\gg 1$.
 The advantage of potential splitting and the high efficiency of random batch will manifest itself in this example, where the interaction is singular and of long range.
-Lastly, we consider a distribution with double well potential to demonstrate the benefit of potential splitting even in regular interaction cases, and then consider a classical example in Bayesian inference: estimating the locations of a two-dimensional Gaussian mixture model using SHMC and RB-SHMC.
+Third, we consider a distribution with double well potential to demonstrate the benefit of potential splitting even in regular interaction cases, and then consider a classical example in Bayesian inference: estimating the locations of a two-dimensional Gaussian mixture model using SHMC and RB-SHMC.
+Finally, we consider the Gibbs distribution of a three-dimensional interacting particle system, the interaction potential of which is modelled by the Lennard-Jones potential.
+This example, which is of higher dimension than previous examples, further demonstrates the benefit of RB-SHMC in practice.